gkishard-workingboy/os_org_work/lab3/readme.txt

 allocated resource, and returns an unique error code.

 After the client is connected to the server, it creates a min heap of <int, char *>
 pairs.
-We used [this library](https://github.com/armon/c-minheap-array) for the min heap.
+We used [this implementation of priority queue as a heap stored in an array] (https://github.com/armon/c-minheap-array).
+The class pass an approriate comparasion function to the constructor such that it is a min heap.
 This allows us to insert a line and extract  the minimum line in O(log n) time, which allows our program to run in O(n log n) time.
+See the `HEAP_LICENSE` file for the license of the heap library.

 The client wraps the socket in a file stream and uses higher level library functions for reading and writing data to handle short read and short writes.
 It then allocates an int to